dashpay/docs/mining/index.rst

 If you would like to set up your own P2Pool, documentation of the process is available :ref:`here <p2pool>` and the code for p2pool-dash is available on `GitHub <https://github.com/dashpay/p2pool-dash>`_.

-Other mining pools are listed below.
-A guide to using a typical mining pool can be found :ref:`here <mining-pools>`.
+Other mining pools are listed below and may be advantageous for different reasons such as ping latency, uptime, fee, users, etc. A guide to using a typical mining pool can be found :ref:`here <mining-pools>`.

-Other pools are also available and may be advantageous for different reasons such as ping latency, uptime, fee, users, etc.:

 - https://coinfoundry.org
 - https://mining.luxor.tech